New polarimetric study of the galactic X-ray burster GX 13+1: Discussion

 \section{Discussion}

-Although interesting as a single observation, the results reported in this article provide the most information when compared to the results of the October observations reported in B24.
-Overall, in October \ixpe measured a PD of $\sim$1.4\% and a PA of $\sim-2\degr$, significantly different from the current results.
+Although intriguing on its own, the observation reported in this article yields the most insight when compared to the results of the October 2023 observations reported in B24, when we measured an overall PD of $\sim$1.4\% and a PA of $\sim-2\degr$, significantly different from the current results.
 However, the reason for the depolarization in the first observation was fast variability in the PA.
 In B24, the observation was separated into the pre-dip, dip, and post-dip states.
 The results for the dip were poorly constrained, but the other two are presented in Fig.~\ref{fig:average_pd} and compared to the results of the current observation.
-We note that the current observation is similar in PA to the post-dip state of B24.
-The lower PD in the entire current observation most probably comes from averaging the entire observation in time and energy, as for the previous one.
-In Fig.~\ref{fig:pd_time}, the Bin~3, for instance, shows a polarization within errors similar to the one measured after the dip in B24.
+We note that the current observation is similar in PA to the post-dip state of B24, but the PD is lower probably due to the averaging over time and energy.
+Bin~3 in Fig.~\ref{fig:pd_time}, for instance, shows a polarization within errors similar to the one measured after the dip in B24.

-Both HID and the shape of the spectrum confirm that \source was in a soft state throughout the observation.
+Both the HID and the shape of the spectrum confirm that \source was in a soft state throughout the observation.
 We do not see any significant change of state in the \ixpe and \swift energy bands, although, in the last part of the observation, the flux rises, which is a sign of the source going into an even softer state.
-If we look at the HID of the source in the October observation (B24, Figure~2), we see that the source is almost in the same state, except for the dipping period.
-In this new observation, since simultaneous \swift observations offer a better spectral capability than \ixpe, the spectral modeling and decomposition into two main components are better determined, allowing for a better spectro-polarimetric analysis.
+If we look at the HID of the source in the October observation (Fig.~2 in B24), we see that the source is almost in the same state, except for the dipping period.
+During the new observation period, the spectral modeling and decomposition into two main components are better determined, since simultaneous \swift observations offer a better spectral capability than \ixpe, thereby allowing for a better spectropolarimetric analysis.